galovics/bookshelf-demo/README.md

 The application uses Spring Boot with an H2 in-memory database and it intentionally has multiple data-access performance flaws.
 The goal of the project is to find out which performance issues are present and to fix it.

-There are multiple test cases for each issue so you can easily verify that the issues are soled.
+There are multiple test cases for each issue so you can easily verify that the issues are solved.

-Hibernate query logging and formatting is enabled by default to easily see what queries are running under the hood.
+Hibernate query logging and formatting is enabled to easily see what queries are running under the hood.

 **Test classes**